walkeriniraq/twitarr/README.md

 Setup
 -----

-In order to get this codebase running, you will need a Redis instance.
-Redis has the single best installation instructions ever, and they are [here](http://redis.io/topics/quickstart).
-Don't forget to point your development config at your Redis instance or you will get very angry controller exceptions.
+Mongo

-You will need to make the config/application.yml file.
+You will need to make the config/application.yml and config/mongoid.yml files.
-There's already an example with some good defaults in config/application_example.yml, you just change the secret_token.
-You can generate one using the command "rake secret".
+There's already an example with some good defaults in config/*_example.yml, you just values for your isntance.
+You can generate a rails secret token using the command "rake secret".

 This was originally compatible in both MRI and JRuby - in theory it still is although it might require a little effort to get the image gems working in both.
 Anyone who wants to put in the effort is welcome to.